 Orthopedic Foundation for Animals (OFA)

-Organization, established in 1966, that developed and maintains a registry of hip dysplasia in dogs.
-Dogs with OFA numbers are rated and certified free of canine hip dysplasia.
-This rating applies for the life of the dog.
+Organization, established in 1966, that developed and maintains a database of hip dysplasia in dogs.
+OFA has expanded their database to include elbow and eye evaluations.

 Thick at the root, round, and tapering, with the hair parted or divided at the underside.